stream-interop/stream-interop/README.md

 ### _ResourceStream_

-The _ResourceStream_ interface defines this property to allow public access to the encapsulated resource:
+The _ResourceStream_ interface extends _Stream_ to define this property that allows public access to the encapsulated resource:

 - `public resource $resource { get; }`
     - Represents the resource as if opened by [`fopen()`][], [`fsockopen()`][], [`popen()`][], etc.